sandersn/dt-package-tester/README.md

 Download the tgz of each unique version of the package from npm and unzip it into npm-install/package-1.2/ Convert the downloaded output of npm to github-publishable code and copy to github-publish/package-1.2/.

+The conversion will need to
+1. add github package
+2. rename package scope to @testtypepublishing
+3. rename dependency package scope to @testtypepublishing It might also need to clean out some elements of package.json, but I haven't seen anything yet.

 Downloading the tgz should also work with github (to github-install/package/1.2).

 # publish-to-github